Employee Theft: Why do employees steal?

 The work environment matters.
 An efficient and positive work culture will prove to be a motivation for the right employees and a deterrent for dishonest people.
 The work culture begins with management and owners.
 A cavalier attitude toward rules and regulations by management will soon be reflected in the attitude of employees.
 Every employee — regardless of position — should be held accountable for his or her actions.

 Increase protection of items.
 Limiting access to storage areas or excess inventory can greatly reduce theft in the workplace.
 While it is more burdensome for the manager or employer who has the access to the inventory to unlock or supervise each employee who needs to retrieve an item from the inventory, limiting access to such areas will remove the opportunity for employees to steal.
+Further, requiring employees to ring or report their comped meals can help in employees not taking advantage of perks and benefits.

 Purchase new computer programs.
 Employers can install an integrated computer system that tracks purchasing, inventory, receiving and point-of-sale activities.
 In restaurants, there should also be a computerized system for food servers to input their orders that also allows a manager or supervisor to check what items a food server has charged to a customer’s bill at any time.
 This could reduce the rate of “freebies” that a server provides to friends and family who come into the restaurant to dine.